In an emotional interview with Glamour UK, Megan Fox opened up about motherhood, fame, and how she teaches her kids about gender identity.

 Related: Megan Fox addresses the mom-shaming she gets: ‘Do you ask their dad when he’s out?’

-“So I have a lot of worries about that, because I just wish that humanity was not like this,” Fox says “Although my kid is so brave and my child is so brave and I know that they’ve chosen this journey for a reason.
+“So I have a lot of worries about that, because I just wish that humanity was not like this,” Fox said.
+“Although my kid is so brave and my child is so brave and I know that they’ve chosen this journey for a reason.
 It’s just hard as a mom.”

 One thing she’s completely nailed is making sure her children know they’re accepted, loved, and brave at home by having open discussions and reading inclusive children’s books about gender identity.